Sprawl trilogy: Setting and story arc

-The novels are set in a near-future world dominated by corporations and ubiquitous computing, after a limited World War III.
+The novels are set in a near-future world dominated by corporations and ubiquitous computing.
 The events of the novels are spaced over 16 years, and although there are familiar characters that appear, each novel tells a self-contained story.
 Gibson focuses on the effects of technology: the unintended consequences as it filters out of research labs and onto the street where it finds new purposes.
 He explores a world of direct mind-machine links ("jacking in"), emerging machine intelligence, and a global information space, which he calls "cyberspace".
-Some of the novels' action takes place in The Sprawl, an urban environment extending along most of the East Coast of the United States (as a fictional extrapolation of the real-life Northeast megalopolis).
+Some of the novels' action takes place in The Sprawl, officially the "Boston-Atlanta Metropolitan Axis", an urban environment extending along most of the East Coast of the United States (as a fictional extrapolation of the real-life Northeast megalopolis).